Geometrical representation of subshifts for primitive substitutions: Finite extension of a torus translation

 \section{Finite extension of a torus translation}

-The aim of this section is mainly to prove the Theorem~\ref{thm:ef}.
+This section mainly aims to prove Theorem~\ref{thm:ef}.
 But before we show that the hypothesis that the Perron eigenvalue is Pisot is necessary.

-\begin{prop} Let $\sigma$ a primitive pseudo-unimodular substitution.
-If the Perron eigenvalue $\beta$ of the incidence matrix is not Pisot, then the subshift has strictly less independant eigenvalues than the degree of $\beta$. \end{prop}
+\begin{prop} Let $\sigma$ be a primitive pseudo-unimodular substitution.
+If the Perron eigenvalue $\beta$ of the incidence matrix is not Pisot, then the subshift has strictly less rationally independent eigenvalues than the degree of $\beta$. \end{prop}